 - Elementary Schools: Student schedules will continue to remain as they are.
 A cohort isolation model will be put into place that limits student movements and interactions throughout the schools.
 Teachers will move between classrooms while the students remain in the same classroom all day.
 Resource teachers (art, music, PE, technology, media, etc.) will visit the individual classrooms, following local and state health guidelines and procedures that will be in place.
 If a child receives support from an ESE teacher, that teacher will continue to service him/her in the same environment.
-Therapies such as Speech/Language, OT, and PT, will be modified based on student need and may be supported virtually. - Secondary Schools (Two Options): - Two Day Rotation Two days face to face (ex Group A will attend Monday/Thursday face to face with Tuesday, Wednesday, and Friday Distance Learning.
+Therapies such as Speech/Language, OT, and PT, will be modified based on student need and may be supported virtually. - Secondary Schools (Two Options): - Option 1: A/B Week Students will attend four days face to face with one day scheduled as a Distance learning day for all (ex.
+Group A comes Tuesday-Friday face to face and Distance Learning on Monday while Group B is Distance Learning the whole week.
+The next week the two groups would rotate).
+Master Scheduling remains six periods of 50-minute classes with traditional rotations (Jr. Highs will transition to non-rotating schedules), while following current CDC guidelines and procedures. - Option 2: Two Day Rotation Two days face to face (ex Group A will attend Monday/Thursday face to face with Tuesday, Wednesday, and Friday Distance Learning.
 Group B is Tuesday/Friday Face to Face with Monday, Wednesday, and Thursday Distance Learning.
 Wednesday is Distance Learning Day for all).

-Master Scheduling remains a six period day with 50 minute classes with traditional rotations while following current Florida Department of Health guidelines and procedures.
+Master Scheduling remains a six period day with 50 minute classes with traditional rotations while following current CDC guidelines and procedures.

-- Students will receive instruction in standards-based grade-level material using the flipped classroom model at home, students engage with the content independently; in the classroom, students apply that learning through highly engaging experiences. - Students will continue to use Google Classroom to allow for a smooth transition of standards-based instruction between face-to-face and distance learning. - Students will learn using district-adopted resources aligned with curriculum guides and paced in order to provide equitable learning opportunities for all.
+• Students will receive instruction in standards-based grade-level material using the flipped classroom model - at home, students engage with the content independently; in the classroom, students apply that learning through highly engaging experiences.

-- Instruction will be prioritized over assessment during days of face-to-face instruction. - Students will continue to receive grades based on conventional policies.
+- Students will continue to use Google Classroom to allow for a smooth transition of standards-based instruction between face-to-face and distance learning. - Students will learn using district-adopted resources aligned with curriculum guides and paced in order to provide equitable learning opportunities for all. - Instruction will be prioritized over assessment during days of face-to-face instruction. - Students will continue to receive grades based on conventional policies.